StratifyLabs/StratifyDocs/docs/Guide-Filesystems.md

 ## Wrap Up

-Filesystems on Stratify OS are designed to be highly extensible.
+Filesystems on Stratify OS are designed to be highly extensible and completely abstracted from the application.
 Almost any filesystem can be ported to Stratify OS such that the application developer has simple and easy access just like on a fully-featured desktop or mobile OS.